eCommerce Conversion Rate Optimization (CRO): Boosting Your Conversion Rate Made Simple In 2023

 - A Good Sitemap and Navigation for SEO and the Consumer

 - Have a Content Marketing Strategy in Place

 - Now, Go Hunting Clicks

-Did you know that the average conversion rate was 1.81% as of July 2021?
-Of course, it differs by industry - which begs the question, where does your stand?
+Did you know the average conversion rate was 1.81% as of July 2021?
+Whatmore today, a whopping 75.7% of online shopping carts are abandoned, often from window shoppers and checkout ghosters.
+Of course, it differs by industry - which begs the question, where does your CTR stand?

-A survey of 1,600 Shopify stores found that if your conversion rate is over 4% - your store is in the top 20%, while anything under 0,8% places you in the bottom 20% of the stores.
+A survey of 1,600 Shopify stores found that if your conversion rate is over 4% - your store is in the top 20% of Shopify eCommerce stores, while anything under 0,8% places you in the bottom 20% of the stores.

 For brevity, it doesn't hurt to note that we will primarily focus on sales in this article, although most of these tips can be applied to just about any conversion you're tracking.

 Conversions / Website visitors X 100 = %

 Conversion rate optimization is the process of optimizing your website and marketing channels to increase the percentage of visitors who take a desired action, such as making a purchase or filling out a form.

 The main goal of conversion rate optimization is to increase your conversion rate or the number of users converting.
 Typically, it includes a variety of hypothesized improvements/changes on your website that you can then confirm through A/B testing.